DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 ![[Lab6 method 2.PNG]]

-Multiple data points can be recorded for the value of the time constant for different resistors and they can be plotted against the resistance
+Multiple data points can be recorded for the value of the time constant for different resistors and they can be plotted against the resistance and use the slope (from the yellow highlighted part) to calculate the value of capacitance.

 ### Testing

 ### Procedure